|

 about these three generals will follow.
 One can only truly judge the players by the way they play the game

+and carry the ball towards the goal line.
 On August 23, a meeting was underway in the Tokyo Dai Ichi Building, 6th floor conference room.

 Present were Generals MacArthur, Collins, Almond, and Wright of the Army; Admirals Joy, Struble, Sherman and